eigenfoo/old-eigenfoo.github.io/_posts/2019-09-20-prob-prog-libraries.md

 https://eigenfoo.xyz/bayesian-inference-reading/

-## The Anatomy of a Probabilistic Programming Framework
+## The Anatomy of a Probabilistic Programming Library

-A probabilistic programming framework needs six things:
+A probabilistic programming library needs to provide six things:

 1. A language or API for users to specify a model
 1. A library of probability distributions and transformations to build the model